jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Giant Frog.md

 RacialMods: +4 Acrobatics (+8 jumping), +4 Stealth
 Languages:
 SQ:
+SpecialAbilities:
+  Tongue (Ex): >
-SpecialAbilities: Tongue (Ex) A giant frog's tongue is a primary attack with reach equal to three times the frog's normal reach (15 feet for a Medium giant frog).
+    A giant frog's tongue is a primary attack with reach equal to three times the frog's normal reach (15 feet for a Medium giant frog).
 A giant frog's tongue deals no damage on a hit, but can be used to grab.
 A giant frog does not gain the grappled condition while using its tongue in this manner.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: